qjebbs/go-jsons/readme.md

 which means:

 - Elements with same `tag` or `_tag` in an array will be merged.
-- Elements in an array will be sorted by the value of `_priority` field, the smaller the higher priority.
+- Elements in an array will be sorted by the value of `_order` field, the smaller ones are in front.

-> `_tag` and `_priority` fields will be removed after merge, according to the codes above.
+> `_tag` and `_order` fields will be removed after merge, according to the codes above.

 Suppose we have...